qwangmsk/Melanoma-Detect/README.md

     Evaluating GPT-5 for Melanoma Detection Using Dermoscopic Images.
 Diagnostics 2025, 15, 3052. https://doi.org/10.3390/diagnostics15233052

-## 2. GPT-5.2 performance across skin tones on image dataset Milk10K
+## 2. GPT-5.2 performance across skin tones on image dataset Milk10K (under assessment-on-milk10k folder)

 The most recent GPT-5.2 model released in December 2025 was used in this assessment.